andrew/ultimate-awesome/README.md

 - [awesome-ai-frontend](https://github.com/thestriver/awesome-ai-frontend) - 🌟 A curated list of AI resources (APIs and SDKs, Code samples, Community projects, Learning Materials) for front-end developers who want to build AI-powered apps.
 - [awesome-robot-visual-imitation-learning](https://github.com/ZhihaoAIRobotic/awesome-robot-visual-imitation-learning) - A collection of papers, codes and talks of visual imitation learning/imitation learning from video for robotics.
 - [awesome-nord](https://github.com/Aceto1/awesome-nord) - This repository contains community-created ports and themes of this color palette for all our beloved applications.
+- [awesome-onset](https://github.com/alexandregv/awesome-onset) - A collection of awesome Onset packages, assets, tools, guides, and more.
 - [awesome-bitshares](https://github.com/bitshares/awesome-bitshares) - A curated list of awesome resources for the BitShares Blockchain.
 - [awesome-frontend-libraries](https://github.com/brillout/awesome-frontend-libraries) - Catalog of Frontend UI Libraires.
 - [awesome-startup-stack](https://github.com/cristobalcl/awesome-startup-stack) - Curated list of technologies for your next startup.